-3.1 The monitoring engine
+3.2.
+The monitoring engine

 The monitoring engine is the core component responsible for testing the conformance of runtime service behaviour presented as an input from the RSA, against the prescribed TADD specification of the service.

-Each execution step passed to the engine is encoded and its conformance to the TADD specification is tested by means of the model checking approach described in Section 2.2.
-Our SAT-based verification method does not need to construct the complete model for \mathcal{A} , which could be unfeasible for both the explicit-state as well as BDD-based methods.
-Instead, the timed automaton is encoded as a propositional formula, but testing of its satisfiability is postponed until the concrete source and target states of an execution step are provided.
+Each execution step passed to the engine is encoded and its conformance to the TADD specification is tested by means of the model checking approach described in Section 2.4.
+Our SAT-based verification method does not need to construct the complete model for A, which could be unfeasible for both the explicit-state [10] and BDD-based methods [17].
+Instead the timed automaton is encoded as a propositional formula, but testing of its satisfiability is postponed until the concrete source and target states of an execution step are provided.
 This significantly reduces the computational cost as information about concrete states prunes the state space to be searched.

 The engine monitors if the service has taken an execution step from the source set to the target set of states in accordance with its prescribed TADD.
 In addition, it checks if it is possible to reach a target red state from a given set of source states.
 In the general case the system consists of several components represented by automata; if at least one component of a location reachable as a result of the transition is red, then this fact is reported.

 Monitoring results: The engine checks at runtime whether the stream of execution steps received as inputs from the RSA, conforms with its symbolic representation of all possible behaviours.
-For each execution step, the answer returned by the monitoring engine is one of the following facts:
+For each execution step, the answer returned by the monitoring engine is one of the following:

-- GREEN the step is conforming with the specification, i.e., there is a contract compliant transition between the source and target states. - RED a red state is reached as a target of the transition given, i.e., a contract has been violated as a result of the transition.
-This also signifies the fact that the inputs do not comply with the extended format of the TADD for the service. - NONE the step is not conforming with the specification, i.e., there is no such transition, neither contract compliant or otherwise. - ERROR the specification given does not mirror the observed transition so it amounts to an error.
+• GREEN - This represents the fact that the step is conforming with the specification, i.e., there is a contract compliant transition between the source and target states.

+- RED This represents the fact that a red state is reached as a target of the transition given, i.e., a contract has been violated as a result of the transition.
+This also signifies the fact that the inputs do not comply with the extended format of the TADD for the service. - INVALID TRANSITION This represents the fact that the step does not conform to the specification, i.e., there is no such transition. - ERROR This represents the fact that the specification is incorrect; for example syntax errors are detected, or undefined variables occur at specified locations.

 Results reported at runtime may be analysed in several ways.
 In case of contract compliant transitions, the service can continue executing as per the orchestrated workflow.
 For contract violating transitions, the service administrator may impose on the service to execute one of the prescribed recovery transition.
-In other cases the administrator may choose to override the violations reported and allow the service to carry on the execution.
+In other cases the administrator may choose to override the violations reported and allow the service to continue execution.
 For a continuous contract violating transition being reported, the service may be stopped.
 Finally, the outputs generated may be stored in a log file for future offline analysis.

-4 A vehicle repair contract: case study
+4. A vehicle repair contract: case study

-We now present a description of a case study followed by a detailed discussion on the local monitoring and analysis of one of the agents in the composition.
+We now present a description of a case study - the vehicle repair, which is a web-service coming from an industrial usecase in an actual project.
+This is followed by a detailed discussion on the local monitoring and analysis of one of the agents in the composition.